Keshav-c0de/TIC-TAC-TOE-AI/README.md

-##👾 Python Tic-Tac-Toe 🕹️##
+<h1>👾 Python Tic-Tac-Toe 🕹️</h1>

-Welcome to a simple, yet sophisticated, implementation of the classic game!
-This project showcases clear structure and powerful AI in a command-line environment.
+<h3>Welcome to a simple, yet sophisticated, implementation of the classic game!
+This project showcases clear structure and powerful AI in a command-line environment.</h3>